 Skin and Soft Tissue Infections

-Pressure ulcers in the nursing home are a frequent phenomenon.
-Risk factors include immobility, impaired mental capacity, incontinence, impaired nutrition and a greater degree of other illnesses.
+Pressure ulcers in nursing homes are a frequent phenomenon.
+Risk factors include immobility, impaired mental capacity, incontinence, impaired nutrition, and a greater degree of other illnesses.
 Older adults who are frail are at a higher risk of developing pressure ulcers and having these pressure ulcers become infected.